Mastro 👨🍳 Docs

 https://your-user-name.github.io/your-repository-name/

-If you’re unsure about the link to your website, you can find it where you previously set up Github Pages: Click the Settings tab in the top right -> Pages -> Visit site.
+If you’re unsure about the link to your website, you can find it where you previously set up Github Pages.
+If you still have that page open, reload it and look for the Visit site button.
+If not, to find it again, click the Settings tab in the top right -> Pages -> Visit site.

 Congratulations on publishing your website!